This is our review of the Escape Lounge at Manchester Airport’s Terminal 3.

 Not really – except that every time I have visited this lounge it has been busy.
 Not bursting at the seams, but you’d possibly struggle to get seats in a group of more than four.
 This is probably not an issue if you’re travelling solo or as a couple but I have heard stories of families being denied access when the lounge was too busy.”

 Thanks John.
-If you want to book entry for cash, you can do so via the Lounge Pass website here.
+If you want to book entry for cash, you can do so via this page of the Manchester Airport website here.